 - Suspension of driver’s license for at least 10 years (two years if under 21)

 The total cost of a DUI is far more than initial fines and legal fees.
-You can also expect your car insurance rates to see a huge rise.
-It’s also likely that you’ll become a high-risk driver and may need to buy non-standard insurance.
+You can also expect your rates to see a massive increase.
+It’s also likely that you’ll become a high-risk driver and may need to buy a non-standard insurance policy.

 Illinois uses a driver’s license points system to keep track of violations on your record.
 Three or more offenses within a year will result in a driver’s license suspension.
 If you’re under 21 and commit two offenses in two years, you’ll lose your license.
 Here are the types of violations that result in points on your record: